 Depression Pathway – What you need to know?

-Hertfordshire Partnership University NHS Foundation Trust is working in partnership with Stort Valley and Villages PCN to lead the implementation of the Integrated Evidence Based Depression Pathway in Hertfordshire.
-Coproduced with our integrated system partners and people with lived experience, the Depression Pathway is the first evidence-based system wide pathway to be implemented across all health, social care, and voluntary organisations in the UK.
-Based on NICE guidelines published in 2022, the pathway offers a standardised approach to identification, treatment, and prevention of depression relevant to health, social care, and voluntary sector partners
+Hertfordshire Partnership University NHS Foundation Trust has coproduced the Depression Pathway with integrated system partners and people with lived experience, the Pathway is the first evidence-based system wide pathway to be implemented across all health, social care, and voluntary organisations in the UK.
+Based on NICE guidelines published in 2022, the Pathway offers a standardised approach to identification, treatment, and prevention of depression relevant to health, social care, and voluntary sector partners

 1. Earlier recognition ensuring service users & carers get support when they need it.